robertmarsal/presence-manager/README.md

 # Presence Manager #

 **Presence Manager** is the web app needed to run the **Presence System**.
-It contains an application that allows user interaction and an API, trough wich the mobile apps interact with the database.
+It contains a web application that allows user interaction and an API, trough wich the mobile apps interact with the database.

+## Installation ##

+Configure the app using the /config/config.php and then run the /tmp/install.php script

-# Requirements #
+## Requirements ##

-* PHP 5.3 with the following extensions:
+* PHP 5.3
-    * cURL